 In a Contrail vRouter, the hypervisor is using Equal Cost Multi Path (ECMP), which assigns flows to paths based on a hash function taking as argument source and destination IP addresses, ports and protocol, supported by an interface-route table.

-LBaaS is a Contrail feature offered by Pan-Net as an optional service.
+LBaaS is a Contrail feature offered by DT Cloud Services as an optional service.
 It is characterized by

 Can be used for connectivity within a data center or between data centers